Parkinson’s Disease

 Learn more

-Recruiting Participants for Parkinson's Disease Treatment Study
+Patient Recruitment Ended for Parkinson's Disease Treatment Study

 We are excited to announce the launch of a clinical trial for TB006, an innovative treatment for Parkinson's disease, starting in November 2024.
 This study aims to assess the efficacy and safety of TB006 in managing Parkinson’s disease symptoms and improving quality of life.
 Please visit clinicaltrial.gov (NCT06773962) for more information.